formal-foundry/agda-gpt-conversation/README.md

 Before start, you have to prepare directory with templates.
-Directory is available in git repositry * /data/templates *  Copy this dir in your currnet executing dix1r, or * ~/.agda-gpt-conversation * witch one you need to create first.
+Directory is available in git repositry * /data/templates *  Copy this dir in your currnet executing dir, or * ~/.agda-gpt-conversation * witch one you need to create first.

-Example: agc -i=dir -s=Problems/ExampleProblems/ -c=myConfig.json -m=Pretty
+Example: agc -i=dir -s=Problems/ExampleProblems/ -c=config.json -m=Pretty
 -l=5

 agc [OPTIONS]